Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Related Work

 PINNs, despite being the revolution in the area of fluid and quantum mechanics, are also starting to be applied for biomechanics estimation tasks \cite{Zhang2023, Ma2024, ZhiboZhang2022, Taneja2024, Kumar2023, Zhang2022_2, Kumar2024, Zhang2023_2}.
 In \cite{Zhang2022_2, Zhang2023}, PINNs with CNNs as a base are used to predict muscle forces and joint angles based on EMGs, with the work in \cite{Zhang2022_2} developing a physics-based domain knowledge transfer technique to develop subject-specific PINN approaches.
-Furthermore, in \cite{Zhang2023_2} a distributed physics-informed DL approach that builds local models acting on subdomains of EMG input data to enhance the efficiency and robustness of muscle forces and joint angle estimation, is presented, while in \cite{Kumar2023} a PINN-based approach for upper limb joint angle estimation under various loads is explored.
+Furthermore, in \cite{Zhang2023_2} a distributed physics-informed DL approach is presented that builds local models acting on subdomains of the EMG input data to enhance the efficiency and robustness of muscle forces and joint angle estimation, while in \cite{Kumar2023} a PINN-based approach is explored for estimating the joint angle of the upper limb under various loads.
 In the most recent works \cite{Taneja2024, Kumar2024}, involving the estimation of muscle parameters and joint angles \cite{Taneja2024} as well as joint torques \cite{Kumar2024} of the upper limbs, novel PINN architectures that incorporate Gated Recurrent Units (GRUs), are implemented.
 GRUs are a variant of RNNs with fewer training parameters and enhanced computational efficiency compared to LSTM models \cite{Cho2014, Chollet2017}, which significantly improve the accuracy of predictions involving time-dependent inputs and also support the learning of long-term time-dependencies.
 It is also worth mentioning the study in \cite{Ma2024}, which predicts muscle forces and identifies muscle-tendon parameters from unlabeled EMGs using both explicit and implicit PINN losses (i.e. describing the implicit relationship between muscle forces predicted by a DL model and those calculated by an embedded musculoskeletal model).

 \comm{